-The Center for Economic and Social Development (CESD) has come out with a new report, ‘Women’s Participation in the Subnational Governance of Myanmar’.
-It is the third paper in the Subnational Governance in Myanmar Discussion Paper Series, jointly developed by CESD and The Asia Foundation.
+The Centre for Economic and Social Development (CESD) has come out with a new report, ‘Women’s Participation in the Sub-national Governance of Myanmar’.
+It is the third paper in the Sub-national Governance in Myanmar Discussion Paper Series, jointly developed by CESD and The Asia Foundation.

 Women’s participation in the political life of Myanmar is gaining attention from policy makers and researchers, but systematic data remains lacking.
 To inform discussion on this critical issue, the report takes a close look at women’s participation in the various forms of subnational governance in Myanmar, discuss why women’s participation matters, and identifies the barriers and enabling factors to their participation.